Open In App

 Like

 Given a text file, write a JavaScript program to extract the contents of that file.
-There is a built-in Module or in-built library in NodeJs which handles all the reading operations called fs (File-System).
-It is basically a JavaScript program (fs.js) where function for reading operations is written.
+There is a built-in Module or in-built library in NodeJs that handles all the reading operations called fs (File-System).
+It is basically a JavaScript program (fs.js) where a function for reading operations is written.
 Import fs-module in the program and use functions to read text from the files in the system.

 Syntax:

-readFile( Path, Options, Callback)
+readFile( Path, Options, Callback);

 • path: It takes in relative path from the program to the text File.
-If both file and program is in the same folder, then simply give the file name of the text file.
+If both file and program are in the same folder, then simply give the file name of the text file.

 javascript